 Post-Completion OPT is available to F-1 students after their graduation.
 F-1 students can apply for post-completion no more than 90 days before their graduation date and up to 60 days after their graduation date.
 However, the requested start date must fall within the 60-day grace period.
 No more than 90-days of unemployment can be accumulated throughout the entire OPT period.

-For all types of OPT, F-1 students must report changes in employment, address, or contact information to the International Student Advisor in writing within 10 days of the change so that the U.S. Department of Homeland Security can be notified.
+For all types of OPT, F-1 students must report changes in employment, address, or contact information to the Center for International Education in writing within 10 days of the change so that the U.S. Department of Homeland Security can be notified.

-F-1 students interested in applying for OPT should review the OPT packet and then contact the International Student Advisor to arrangement an appointment.
+F-1 students interested in applying for OPT should review the OPT packet and then contact the Center for International Education to arrangement an appointment.

 F-1 students can fall out of status (i.e. lose their F-1 status) in various ways such as unauthorized employment, not meeting full-time enrollment requirements, or not requesting a program extension.
 If a student does fall out of status, F-1 students have the option of requesting a reinstatement to F-1 status from USCIS.
 This can be done while the student remains in the U.S. and continues studying.
-For more information, please review the Reinstatement packet and contact the International Student Advisor.
+For more information, please review the Reinstatement packet and contact the Center for International Education.

 F-1 students may request that their spouse and/or children accompany them to the U.S. as dependents.
 These dependents will hold F-2 status.
 For each dependent, the F-1 student must demonstrate that sufficient funds are available to pay for the expenses of the dependent.
 The total estimated expenses per dependent is $5600 (estimates based on one calendar year).
 F-2 dependents can study English on a part-time basis or attend the local public elementary and high schools but are ineligible for work authorization.
 To request an I-20 for a dependent, please complete the I-20/DS-2019 Request Form.